 One of the mentors who participated in a focus group had been a CQL apprentice and credited his career as an Army S&E to the program and emphasized the value of the CQL apprentices to his current work.
-He said, procedures as an improvement.
-Two mentors (15%) suggested providing mentor orientation or preparation.
-No other suggestion was made by more than one mentor.
+He said.